temporalio/edu-interacting-with-workflows-typescript-code/exercises/sending-signals-external/README.md

 You will now handle the Signal you defined in part A, and let the Workflow know what to do when it encounters the `fulfillOrderSignal`.

-1. Note that in `pizzaWorkflow.ts`, we have a `signalProcessed` flag set to false.
+1. In `pizzaWorkflow.ts`, locate the `signalProcessed` flag, which is set to false.
 This indicates that `pizzaWorkflow` has not received a Signal just yet.
 2. Now, edit the `pizzaWorkflow.ts` file to handle your Signal.
 We can see in the `setHandler` method that the `fulfillOrderSignal` is already partially handled.
 When a Workflow receives the `fulfillOrderSignal`, it will change the `isFulfilled` key in the `order` object to the boolean that it receives, indicating if the order was fulfilled or not.
 3. Fill in the second part of this handler function by flipping the `signalProcessed` flag to indicate that the Signal has now been processed.
-4. Note that after this `setHandler` method, the code uses `await condition` to waait for the `signal` to be received before continuing to the next step - billing the customer or returning an error.
+4. After this `setHandler` method, locate the `await condition` which is used to wait for the `signal` to be received before continuing to the next step - billing the customer or returning an error.
 5. Save the file.

 ## Part C: Create a Handle on the Pizza Workflow